sdleffler/luminance-rs/examples/README.md

     add interaction with a simple yet colorful triangle!
   - [05-attributeless](./05-attributeless): render a triangle without sending any vertex data to the GPU!
+  - [06-texture](./06-texture): learn how to use a loaded image as a luminance texture on the GPU!